zsfer/unity-style-guide/README.md

 - Use getters and setters for public variables to protect ur values!!
   - `public float Health { get; private set; }` so that only ur script can modify health value
 - Generics are fun if used correctly
-- Do not over abstract, keep it simple yet organized
+- Do not overcomplicate the gameplay code, keep it simple yet organized

 ## File structure